Young Leader Spurs Lifelong Learning in Turkmenistan

 Within months, her Young Professionals Network amassed a dedicated online following.
 Shirin Eldasheva, an ambitious infectious disease doctor, was inspired to continue learning English through the network.
 She frequently attends sessions to practice her language and professional skills.
 Govher Umarova, an English teacher, offered to hold several free educational sessions for the network.
 She even began participating in American Corners, an educational project offering English language and teaching resources to Turkmen youth.
 All of the participants meet online and connect in group chats to share opportunities, pursue new jobs or internships, and establish social initiatives of their own.

 Yelena’s second project, Healthy Lifestyle and Body, teaches 45 young people between 14 and 21 years old about proper nutrition, healthy lifestyle habits, and overall wellbeing tips.
-Participants share their knowledge with friends and family, encouraging their community to adapt healthy habits together.
+Participants share their knowledge with friends and family, encouraging their community to adopt healthy habits together.
 This movement is especially relevant as people spend long periods of time sitting at home during the COVID-19 pandemic.

 “CAYLA equipped me with several important soft skills to develop my projects, like project management, critical thinking, and creative thinking,” says Yelena.
 “But I also learned hard skills, like website creation, marketing, social media promotion, and sales.
 This approach is very important, because without both hard and soft skills, you can’t effectively implement your concept.”